-The MSSA is a criterion-referenced test established using principles of evidence-centered design to yield overall and discipline-level test scores at the student level and other levels of aggregation that reflect student achievement of the MSSA.
-The Next Generation Science Standards (NGSS) establish a set of knowledge and skills that all students need to have to be prepared for a wide range of high-quality post-secondary opportunities, including higher education and the workplace.
+The MSSA is a criterion-referenced test that uses principles of evidence-centered design to yield overall and discipline-level test scores at the student level and other levels of aggregation that reflect student achievement.
+The NGSS establish a set of knowledge and skills that all students need to have to be prepared for a wide range of high-quality post-secondary opportunities, including higher education and the workplace.

 The NGSS reflect the latest research and advances in modern science and differ from previous science standards in multiple ways.
-First, rather than describe general knowledge and skills that students should know and be able to do, they describe specific performances that demonstrate what students know and can do.
-The NGSS refers to such performed knowledge and skills as performance expectations.
-Second, while unidimensionality is a typical goal of standards (and the assessments that measure them), the NGSS are intentionally multi-dimensional.
-Each performance expectation incorporates all three dimensions from the NGSS Framework-a science or engineering practice, a disciplinary core idea, and a crosscutting concept.
-Third, while traditional standards do not consider other subject areas, the NGSS connects to other subjects like the Common Core mathematics and English language arts (ELA) standards.
+First, rather than describe general knowledge and skills that students should possess, they describe specific performances that demonstrate what students know and can do.
+The NGSS refers to such performed knowledge and skills as performance expectations (PEs).
+Second, while unidimensionality is a typical goal of standards (and the assessments that measure them), the NGSS are intentionally multidimensional.
+Each performance expectation incorporates all three dimensions from the NGSS Framework: a science or engineering practice, a disciplinary core idea, and a crosscutting concept.
+Third, whereas traditional standards do not consider other subject areas, the NGSS connects to standards for other subjects, such as the Common Core State Standards (CCSS) for mathematics and English language arts (ELA).
 Another unique feature of the NGSS is the assumption that students should learn all science disciplines rather than a select few, as is traditionally the expectation in many high schools, where students may elect, for example, to take biology and chemistry but not physics or astronomy.

-The MSSA supports instruction and student learning by providing valuable feedback to educators and parents, which can be used to form instructional strategies to remediate or enrich instruction.
-An array of reporting metrics is provided so that achievement can be evaluated at the student level and at aggregate levels and to monitor improvement at the student and group levels over time.
+The MSSA supports instruction and student learning by providing educators and parents with valuable feedback that can be used to remediate or enrich instruction.
+An array of reporting metrics is provided so that achievement can be evaluated at the student level and at aggregated levels and so that improvement over time can be monitored at both the student and group levels.

-The MSSA draws items from an item bank that consists of AIRCore items, and items owned by several other states that share a memorandum of understanding (MOU) to share content, leadership, and new ideas and methods.
-Full members of the MOU in 2019 were Connecticut, Hawaii, Idaho, Oregon, Rhode Island, Utah, Vermont, West Virginia, and Wyoming.
-AIR has a supporting and coordinating role.
-New Hampshire observes and participates in some activities.
-AIR, the RIDE, and the VT AOE worked together to ensure that the items in the test forms constructed for all grades within the states uniquely measure NGSS.
+The MSSA draws on an item bank comprised of Independent College and Career Readiness (ICCR) items and a pool of items owned by several other states that are party to a memorandum of understanding (MOU) to share content, leadership, and new ideas and methods.
+Full members of the MOU in 2021 were Connecticut, Hawaii, Idaho, Montana, Oregon, Rhode Island, Utah, Vermont, West Virginia, and Wyoming.
+CAI played a supporting and coordinating role.
+New Hampshire, North Dakota, and South Dakota observed and participated in some activities.
+CAI, the RIDE, and the VT AOE worked together to ensure that the items in the test forms constructed for all grades within the states uniquely measure the NGSS.

-Table 1 outlines the required uses and citations for the MSSA based on the §18-2E-5-(d)(3) and the federal Every Student Succeeds Act (ESSA) plan.
+Table 1 outlines the required uses and citations for the MSSA based on the federal Every Student Succeeds Act (ESSA) plan.
 The MSSA fulfills all the requirements described in Table 1.